Phil1999/ValoVision-backend/README.md

 - **Connection Pooling:** Improves database efficiency and scalability.
 By utilizing a pool of reusable connections, the API reduces the overhead associated with establishing a new database connections for each request.
 This allows us to handle a higher volume of concurrent database requests and minimize latency in database queries.

-TODO testing?

-# Viewing documentation
+# Viewing Documentation
-You are able to view api documentation at [api-docs](http://localhost:8000/api-docs)
+You are able to view api documentation at [api-docs](https://valovision-backend-production.up.railway.app/api-docs)

+# Project Details
+This project utilizes the Model-Route-Controller design pattern for creating APIs.
+We are hosting the backend on Railway.